kovymun/MERN-Stack-Service-Booking-Management-App/README.md

 - **mocha and chai** libraries have already been installed using the following command, _npm install --save-dev mocha chai_.
 - To execute your test, run **npm test** in your command line interface.
 - Review the _test results_.

+## App Deployment:

+The application is deployed and live.
+You can access it via this link https://tylers-auto-clinic.netlify.app

+I hope you enjoy interacting with the app as much as I have enjoyed building it.

+If you have any feedback, please feel free to reach out.
+Your input is invaluable in helping to improve the application.

 ## User Stories: